Canada Study Visa from Venezuela

 A Canadian Student Visa or Educational Visa is called a Canadian Study Permit.
 The study permit is a document the Canadian Government issues that allows foreign students from Venezuela to study at designated learning institutions (DLI)’s in Canada.
 Venezuela nationals need a study permit to study in Canada.
 The time to apply is before you travel to Canada.

-The following are the documents needed to apply For a Canada Student Visa as a Uruguayan Citizen
+The following documents are required to apply For a Canada Student Visa as a Uruguayan Citizen:

 No, as a Uruguayan citizen you don’t need a study permit if your course or study program in Canada is for less than 6 months.
 However, you must complete your course or program within the time you’re allowed to stay in Canada.

 If your main reason for coming to Canada from Venezuela is to study for more than 6 months, you must apply for a study permit.
 If you do plan on studying for more than 6 months in Canada, it is essential you apply for your Study permit before you leave for Canada.